JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 - `add_boundaries` plots the boundaries of a GeoDataFrame on our subplot.
 - `set_limits` sets the subplot's x and y limits to the outer bounds of a GeoDataFrame.
-- `set_aspect_ratio` smiilarly uses a GeoDataFrame to set a subplot's aspect ratio.
+- `set_aspect_ratio` similarly uses a GeoDataFrame to set a subplot's aspect ratio.
 - `set_ticks` creates x and y ticks every 0.5 degrees.

+> ℹ️ To see a robust catalog of operations you can perform on a subplot in matplotlib, see [Subplots, axes and figures](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/index.html).

 ```python
 def add_boundaries(ax: Axes, gdf: gpd.GeoDataFrame) -> None: